Deep Learning-powered Iterative Combinatorial Auctions: Experimental Evaluation

 \subsection{Efficiency Results}

 Finally, we compare the economic efficiency of our DNN-powered ICA against the SVR-powered ICA.
-When conducting the efficiency experiments, we follow \cited{brero2018combinatorial} and assume that bidders answer all value queries truthfully.
-Furthermore, we also use their experiment setup and define a cap $c_e$ on the total number of queries in Algorithm \ref{ea} and set $c_e:=50$.
-The initial set of reported bundle-value pairs $B^0_i$ per bidder $i$ is drawn uniformly at random and set to be equal across bidders.
+When conducting the efficiency experiments, we follow \cited{brero2018combinatorial} and assume that bidders answer all value queries truthfully (i.e., $\hat{v}_i=v_i$).
+Furthermore, we also use their experiment setup and define a cap $c_e$ on the total number of value queries in Algorithm \ref{ea} and set $c_e:=50$.
+The initial set of reported bundle-value pairs $B^0_i$ per bidder $i$ is drawn uniformly at random.
 We denote the number of initial reports by $c_0:=|B^0_i|, \, \forall i \in N$, resulting in a maximum of $c_0 + n\cdot(c_e-c_0)$ queries per bidder.